codazoda/nolific/README.md

 ## Requirements

 Nolific uses PHP with SQLite3.
+I'm using PHP 7.4.23 at the time of this writing.

 Most Mac's have this installed by default.
 How you install it on other systems will depend on the system.
 On a Debian based system you might use something like the following command.